Boltjes Assumes Command of WADS

-U.S. Air Force Col. Travis T. Boltjes assumes command of the Western Air Defense Sector from Col. Scott Humphrey during a virtual change of command ceremony Jan.
-4, 2023, at Joint Base Lewis-McChord, Washington.
+Col. Travis T. Boltjes became the new commander of the Western Air Defense Sector during a virtual change of command ceremony Jan.
+4, 2023, in the WADS conference room located on Joint Base Lewis-McChord, Washington.

 Lt.
-Gen. Kirk Pierce, the Continental U.S. North American Aerospace Defense Region (CONR)-1st Air Force (Air Forces Northern & Air Forces Space) commander, presided over the ceremony via video teleconferencing from Tyndall Air Force Base, Florida.
-(U.S. Air National Guard photo by Kimberly D. Burke)
+Gen Kirk S. Pierce, Commander of the Continental U.S. North American Aerospace Defense Region (CONR)-1st Air Force (Air Forces Northern and Air Forces Space), was the presiding officer for the ceremony.
+Pierce participated from Tyndall Air Force Base, Fla., via video teleconference.

+Boltjes replaces Col. Scott Humphrey, who will begin his next assignment at the National Guard Bureau working with the State Partnership Program.
+Humphrey was recently named as a Brigadier General select.

 |Date Taken: